Veoneer Showcases Collaborative Driving at CES 2019

-At the annual Consumer Electronics Show in Las Vegas, Veoneer (NYSE: VNE and SSE: VNE SDB) will showcase technologies, solutions and research that will support the evolution of cars well into the 2030s.
+At the annual Consumer Electronics Show in Las Vegas, Veoneer (VNE and VNE:Sdb) will showcase technologies, solutions and research that will support the evolution of cars well into the 2030s.
 It is predicted that in 2030 the vast majority of all cars sold will include advanced technologies that provide collaborative interaction with the driver, while a fraction of the market will be fully autonomous cars.

 In Collaborative Driving, the car is handling parts of the driving, but the driver is still engaged.
 This evolution will, over the next decade, bring completely new levels of safety and convenience, benefitting car occupants and society at large.